debragail/api_doc/source/protocol/drone_delivery.html.md

       <code class="field">insurance_required</code>
       <div class="type">optional</div>
     </td>
-    <td>The requester may require that the delivery be insured.
+    <td>the service requester may require that the delivery be insured.
 Specified as a boolean (default is false)</td>
   </tr>
   <tr>
     <td>